openshift/splunk-forwarder-operator/README.md

 [here](https://github.com/openshift/boilerplate/blob/cc252374715df1910c8f4a8846d38e7b5d00f94f/boilerplate/openshift/golang-osd-operator/app-sre.md).

-Note that, in addition to creating personal repositories for the operator and OLM registry, you must also create them for `splunk-forwarder` and `splunk-heavyforwarder`.
+Note that, in addition to creating personal repositories for the operator and OLM registry, you must also create them for `splunk-forwarder`.

 ### Operator development requirements